Male Infertility Clinical Presentation

 Excess cortisol may be produced by adrenal hyperplasia, adenomas, carcinoma, or lung tumors.
 High cortisol levels may also be seen with exogenous steroid use, such as that administered to patients with ulcerative colitis, asthma, arthritis, or organ transplant.
 For example, high cortisol levels are seen in patients with Cushing syndrome, which causes negative feedback on the pituitary to decrease LH release.

 Cortical deficiency may be seen in patients with adrenal failure due to infection, infarction, or congenital adrenal hyperplasia (CAH).
-CAH may be due to the congenital deficiency of one of several adrenal enzymes, the most common of which is 21-hydroxylase deficiency.
+CAH may involve deficiency of one of several adrenal enzymes, most commonly 21-hydroxylase.
 Because cortisol is not secreted, a lack of feedback inhibition on the pituitary gland occurs, leading to adrenocorticotropic hormone (ACTH) hypersecretion.
 This leads to increased androgen secretion from the adrenal gland, causing feedback inhibition of GnRH release from the hypothalamus.
-Patients present with short stature, precocious puberty, small testis, and occasional bilateral testicular rests.
-Screening tests include increased plasma 17-hydroxylase and urine 17-ketosteroids.
+Patients present with short stature, precocious puberty, small testis, and occasionally bilateral testicular rests.
+Screening tests include assays for increased plasma 17-hydroxylase and urine 17-ketosteroids.

 Estrogen excess may be seen in patients with Sertoli cell tumors, Leydig tumors, liver failure, or severe obesity.
 Estrogen causes negative feedback on the pituitary gland, inhibiting LH and FSH release.